purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 ### Data source

-Ironically, the hardest part of this project was figuring out how to store raw frames in Minecraft.
+Ironically, the most challenging part of this project was figuring out how to store raw frames in Minecraft.

 There's really few popular ways to store data.